 "A cultural event...No one interested in world cinema should miss it." — J. Hoberman, Village Voice

 Tarkovsky's visionary blend of science fiction, philosophy, and poetry centers on a Bermuda-Triangle-like region known as the Zone, created by the impact of a mysterious extraterrestrial object.
 An eerie hybrid of industrial wasteland and primeval forest, where mirages and mind-bending traps await the unwary traveler, the Zone has been placed off-limits, but guides known as Stalkers have special mentalist powers that enable them to lead illegal expeditions into its interior.
 STALKER is the story of one such expedition, in which a guide leads a writer and a scientist in search of a Room which, it is rumored, has the power to grant one's innermost desires.
 In Russian with English subtitles.
-New 4K DCP digital restoration.
+2K DCP digital restoration from Janus Films.
 (MR)

 Buy a ticket at our regular prices for the first "Recently Restored" film on any Saturday in September, and get a ticket for the second "Recently Restored" film that day at the discounted rate with proof of your original purchase: General Admission $7; Students $5; Members $4.
 This discount rate applies to the second feature only.
 Discount available in person at the box office only.